 Factor 3: Options for Married Couples

 The process of trying to optimize your Social Security benefits over a joint lifespan can be complicated.
-However, by exploring additional strategies, you could significantly increase or maximize the benefits you would receive collectively.
+However, you could significantly increase or maximize the benefits you would receive collectively by exploring additional strategies.

 For spouses with similar work histories and life expectancy, it may make sense for both to delay their benefits up to age 70, if possible.
 In other cases, especially when there are material differences in work history, it might make sense for the lower-earning spouse to file earlier while the higher earner waits until age 70.